dorjeduck/llm.mojo/README.md

 ## Changelog

 - 2024.09.24
-  - Update to use the magic command line tool.
+  - Switch to the [Magic](https://docs.modular.com/max/tutorials/magic) package management tool by Modular
 - 2024.06.07
   - Update to Mojo 24.4
 - 2024.05.04